Basically all non-Swiss-nationals* may be affected by the new law.

 Since 1 January 2018, new conditions apply to the naturalisation procedure.
 Several conditions (residence and integration-related) must be met, including "mastery of the French language (equivalent to or higher than level B1 in oral and A2 in written French of the Common European Framework of Reference for Languages)".
 According to Art.
 6 of the Legislation on Swiss Nationality, any person wishing to obtain Swiss nationality must demonstrate oral language skills in a Swiss national language at least at the CEFR (Common European Framework of Reference for Languages) level B1, and written language skills at least at reference level A2 of CEFR.

-Proof of written and oral proficiency in French and obtain the language passport.
+Proof of written and oral proficiency in French,German or Italian and obtain the language passport.

-You get your language passport after you have completed the FIDE language test.
-If you wish to take a test in German or Italian, you must register at an assessment centre located in the language region in question.
+You get your language passport after you have completed the fide test.
+If you wish to take a test in Italian, you must register at an assessment centre located in the language region in question.

-The FIDE language assessment is divided into two parts: "Speaking and Understanding" and "Reading and Writing".
+The fide test is divided into two parts: "Speaking and Understanding" and "Reading and Writing".
 Oral and written skills are assessed separately.
 You can take one or both parts of the assessment.

 "Speaking" (oral assessment), duration: 20minutes - introductory interview, interactive tasks